Seth-Kurankyi/su2bf-TNAlgo/README.md

 ### Partial-Coherent amplitudes:
 Partial coherent vertex amplitudes are associated with vertices with both bulk and boundary edges.
 They are useful for computing amplitudes for complexes with multiple vertices.
+The inputs are the 10 spins and the normal vectors for bulk edges.
+It ouputs a $n$-valent tensor if there are $n$ bulk edges.